vipul79321/CP_Codes/OOP/oop_intro_gfg.md

 ### Class Size
 [Link](https://www.geeksforgeeks.org/why-is-the-size-of-an-empty-class-not-zero-in-c/)

+* A class with no member variable is called empty class.
 * Size of empty class or struct in c++ is 1 to ensure that each instance of that struct/class will have different address.
 * An empty base class need not be represented by a separate byte in derived class.
 See this code for e.g -
 ```c++